Strategies with an HDHP

 Typical Gap Plan Exclusions: complications after childbirth, physical therapy, speech therapy, chemotherapy, lab work, ambulance transportation, outpatient therapy, EKG, EEG, ECG, substance abuse, nursing home, hospice, skilled nursing facility, outpatient immunotherapy (rheumatoid arthritis or Chron's disease), and many other procedures.

-The goal of providing health insurance is to give employees a security in knowing that catastrophic health events will not put them in a situation of financial unrest.
+The goal of providing health insurance is to give employees added security in knowing that catastrophic health events will not put them in a situation of financial unrest.
 The main reason this plan is chosen is due to the larger benefit provided, compared to the contribution amount with the HRA/HSA.
-Although this plan is not a savings ac- count for the employee or employer, it provides the greatest benefit of all three options.
+Although this plan is not a savings account for the employee or employer, it provides the greatest benefit of all three options.

 How the Premium Saver Works